EffieChantzi/COMBImageDL/modules/COMBO-Pick/COMBO_Pick_README.md

  ![Demo_valid](demo/COMBO_Pick.gif)

- The results (see below) are saved as .xlsx files under \Results\COMBO-Mine in the data directory that you set up in the begining.
+ The results (see below) are saved as .xlsx files under \Results\COMBO-Pick in the data directory that you set up in the begining.

  ```
  CUSP9